 - For trip planning, check the online GO bus schedules here.

-How to board at the new Toronto Union GO Bus Station
+How to board at the new Union Station Bus Terminal in Toronto

-- Like an airport, there will be zones, and gates within those zones, that open to the bus platforms.
+- Like an airport, there are zones, and gates within those zones, that open to the bus platforms.

 - Your bus may not always depart from the same gate, so be sure always to check the departure board for the most up-to-date information.